How Do Quebec Disability Benefits Work?

 The Québec Pension Plan (QPP) pays a maximum monthly amount of $1,362.27.

 Would you be able to cover your current expenses with these amounts?
-If you are unsure, you might want to look into purchasing coverage with a short-term disability insurance provider:
+If you are unsure, you might want to look into purchasing coverage with a disability insurance provider.
+You can explore multiple providers right here and get quotes tailored to your needs using our free tool below.

 Get a free disability insurance quote